-On the date immediately prior to the date of this prospectus, the remaining shares available for issuance under our 2014 Plan were added to the shares of our common stock reserved for issuance under our 2018 Plan, and we ceased granting awards under the 2014 Plan.
+On the date immediately prior to the date of this prospectus, any remaining shares available for issuance under our 2014 Plan will be added to the shares of our common stock reserved for issuance under our 2018 Plan, and we will cease granting awards under the 2014 Plan.
 Our 2018 Plan and 2018 ESPP also provide for automatic annual increases in the number of shares reserved thereunder.
-See the section titled "Executive Compensation-
+See the section titled "Executive Compensation- Employee Benefit and Stock Plans" for additional information.